AdoptOpenJDK/install-jdk/README.md

 The extension of the JDK archive.
 (Supported values are: `.zip`, `.tar`, `.7z`)

-Specifying this property is required when a custom `source` is set.
+Specifying this parameter is required when a custom `source` is set.

 #### `targets`